medianeuroscience/emfdscore/README.md

 ## Usage
 Please refer to this [tutorial](https://github.com/medianeuroscience/emfdscore/blob/master/eMFDscore_Tutorial.ipynb) to learn how to use eMFDscore.

-If you are using the eMFD within the [Global Database of Events, Language, and Tone (GDELT)](https://blog.gdeltproject.org/examining-trends-in-moral-news-framing-across-a-decade-of-television-coverage/) please note the following:
+If you are using the eMFD within the [Global Database of Events, Language, and Tone (GDELT)](https://blog.gdeltproject.org/examining-trends-in-moral-news-framing-across-a-decade-of-television-coverage/) please read the following [documentation](https://github.com/medianeuroscience/emfdscore/blob/master/emfd_gdelt_readme.pdf).

-In GDELT, the eMFD is being applied as if you ran the `bow emfd all sentiment` option in eMFDscore.
-Please check cell 3 & 4 in the [tutorial](https://github.com/medianeuroscience/emfdscore/blob/master/eMFDscore_Tutorial.ipynb).
-Note that GDELT returns the scores per DOCUMENT (not word!), and hence you receive the average 5 probabilities and the average 5 sentiments per DOCUMENT.
-With this data, it is only possible to obtain either VIRTUE or VICE scores per document (because the average sentiment of the document is either positive or negative...).

 ## Applications
 The eMFD has been used in the following applications: